richard-clark/gulp-recolor-svg/README.md

 ## Limitations

-Currently, Recolor SVG will change the value of ``fill`` and ``stroke`` properties set as attributes on SVG elements, or in embedded stylesheets.
+Currently, gulp-recolor-svg will change the value of ``fill`` and ``stroke`` properties set as attributes on SVG elements, or in embedded stylesheets.
 It does not currently work with other properties, nor does it currently support transparency.